Russian Raiffeisenbank said that from April 1 it will stop accepting and extending deposits in dollars due to Fed rate cuts.

 Since March 18, PrivatBank transferred all currency exchange operations for individuals to non-cash format through a mobile bank, an online version of Privat24 and a network of self-service terminals.

-As explained in the press service of Privat, priorityonline currency exchange operations are introduced for the safety of customers during the period of quarantine measures against coronavirus.
-These measures will be valid until the restoration of international flights and the supply of currency notes to Ukraine from abroad.
+As explained in the press service of «Privat»,priority for online currency exchange transactions is introduced for the safety of clients during the period of quarantine measures against coronavirus.
+These measures will remain in effect until the restoration of international air traffic and the supply of currency banknotes to Ukraine from abroad.

 Without limitation, cash currency at the PrivatBank cash desks will be able to receive owners of foreign currency deposits, the validity of which expires, and only by prior order of foreign currency funds.